aldente0630/state-farm-detection/README.md

 ## Model Serving
 ### TF Serving
-* You need to download and run the docker image via `scripts/run.sh` file.
-Then, you can test model inference through a locally hosted TF Serving.
+* You need to download and run the *Docker* image via `scripts/run.sh` file.
+Then, you can test model inference through a locally hosted *TF Serving*.
 ### SageMaker
 * T.B.C.